 “I’m coming, Luce.
 Just let me get out of my boots.”

-He wanted to lie down, put a pillow over his head, and sleep till morning but he dragged himself from the hallway into the living room to seethe dog.
+He wanted to lie down, put a pillow over his head, and sleep till morning but he dragged himself from the hallway into the living room to see the dog.
 He stopped short.
 Lucy was sitting on the floor.
 In her lap was a sturdy, but emaciated, black and white terrier of some kind.
 With rapid but gentle rubbing, Lucy was using her favorite towel to dry off the sopping wet creature.
-The dog’s front right leg was deformed in an ‘s’ shape, giving the animal the look of an Edwardian dandy, elbow out, wrist on hip.
+The dog’s front right leg was deformed in an ‘S’ shape, giving the animal the look of an Edwardian dandy, elbow out, wrist on hip.
 It looked at Max with immediate wariness.
-With Lucy, it was totally content to be handled and Max could swear he saw a glimmer of a smile on the creature’s face when it looked up at her.
+With Lucy, it was totally content to be handled and Max could swear he saw a glint of a smile on the creature’s face when it looked up at her.
 A stab of jealousy pierced Max’s heart and then retracted as quickly as it had pricked him.

 “It’s okay,” Lucy said to the animal.
 “This is Max and he’s going to love you.
 Maybe not as much as I do but almost.”
 To Max she said, “He was so filthy when I found him I had to give him a bath.
 I know it’s way too hot in here but I didn’t want him to get sick.
 Poor little guy.
 His name is Ratty.
 You know, the water rat in “The Wind in the Willows.”

 Max wanted to scream that he was just too tired right now to meet a dog named for a water rat.
 His hands were trembling.
-A tiny white mouse with red eyes darted out of the kitchen along the floorboards and disappeared behind the hutch that held Lucy’s collection of old cracked and stained teapots.
+A tiny white mouse with red eyes darted out of the kitchen, along the floorboards, and disappeared behind the hutch that held Lucy’s collection of old cracked and stained teapots.

 “Lucy, I think I’m coming down with something.
 The dog’s very sweet, but I have to lie down.
 I have to lie down right now.”

-Ratty became the neighborhood ambassador.
+The dog became the neighborhood ambassador.
 Lucy never tired of telling Max about Ratty’s journeys, how he would leave Willows and wander up the street to Henry’s key shop for a visit or how she would find him at the African hair extensions shop next door where he would be lying, belly to floor, gazing with unabashed adoration at the twin sisters, Ada and Uduwen, who sewed and wove long strands of fiery red, deep purple or yellow hair onto the heads of their clients.
 He was completely at home wherever he was, a lot like Lucy in this way but, whereas she was ethereal and floated above everything around her, Ratty was solidly planted and happy to be on earth’s firm ground.
 It was impossible to encounter either one of them without smiling.

-In the years since Max had first met Lucy, his classes had grown to capacity and beyond, with students standing at the back of the lecture hall.
+In the time since Max first met Lucy, his classes had grown to capacity and beyond, with students standing at the back of the lecture hall.
 He was in the middle of an introduction to quantum mechanics for freshman when Lucy and Ratty snuck in as quietly as they could and stood in the back of the class theater.

-“For the purpose of this class we will not refer to our properties as anything other than the marsh, the marsh king, his daughter, the stork, and the priest.
+“For the purpose of this class we will not refer to our properties as anything other than the marsh, the marsh king, his daughter, the storks, and the priest.
 So, we think we understand the marsh.
 We can measure how deep it is.
 We can name the reeds that grow in the bog.
 We can see the opaque green of the algae in the water and the muck around the reeds.
 What we have no knowledge of is the dark matter at the bottom––the marsh king––or even the properties that enable the king to live there.
 For instance, how does he breathe?
 It was this sort of thing that made me really crazy as a child.”
 The class erupted in laughter.
-When they settled down Max went on.
+When they settled Max went on.

-“But then we realize that we have already observed him.
+“But then we realize we have already observed him.
 He’s come into existence only through our observation.
 “The Marsh King’s Daughter” was a title before, a kind of wave that had collapsed into a particle (the king’s daughter) at the bottom of our perception––the marsh.”

 By the time Max had guided the class all the way from the idea of a particle, through the various quarks, mesons, gluons, talking storks, a priest, and finally the Higgs boson, or God particle, his students felt they had never read anything before and an entire world, which hadn’t seemed to be there a moment ago, suddenly appeared as a fairy tale that could explain the existence of everything.